ANNOUNCEMENT: The Design Request for Proposals (RFP) is now open! Here are key dates and links:

 - Staff made multiple presentations to the Bicyclist and Pedestrian Advisory Commission.

 - Final and Draft Environmental Impact Report (EIR) for the Waterfront Ballpark District.
-As a result of the comments received on the Draft EIR, the Embarcadero Railroad Safety Project become a larger set of recommended improvements in the Final EIR.
+As a result of the comments received on the Draft EIR, the Embarcadero West Rail Safety and Access Improvements become a larger set of recommended improvements in the Final EIR.